Biden White House wants to use the Super Bowl to advance message on Covid and vaccines - KION546

 “Remember — whichever team you’re rooting for and whichever commercial is your favorite, please watch the Super Bowl safely, gathering only virtually or with the people you live with,” Walensky said.

 The NFL, for its part, has consulted with public health officials in preparation for the weekend, and announced a set of protocols including mandatory mask-wearing and social distancing to prevent the spread of Covid at this weekend’s game.
 It has also invited around 7,500 vaccinated health care workers to the game to honor their ongoing work during the pandemic.
-(An additional 14,500 people will be in attendance at the game, according to the NFL.)
+According to the NFL, some 14,500 people will be in attendance through general admission, and another 2,700 fans in stadium suites.

 “We hope in a small way that this initiative will inspire our country and recognize these true American heroes,” NFL Commissioner Roger Goodell said.